Gearbox-protocol/third-eye/docs/v1_part1_to_part2_update.md

 - Another case, where event is not emitted in some cases. https://github.com/Gearbox-protocol/contracts-v2/blob/main/contracts/credit/CreditConfigurator.sol#L114-L116 while credit facade is updated we haven’t emitted creditfacadeupgraded.
 - addcollateral in executeorder can have onbehalOf different than the mainAction user/borrower. handled with issue #37.

+## Changelog
+Based on goerli first deployment for address provider: 0x8765D47a50352311945c4e7fefbA44bF576e04D5.
+Missing logic for fee liquidation and liq threshold events has been added.